Vlahaka/Nilogism/main_paper.md

 **According to Google:**

-Logic is the study of reasoning, specifically how to distinguish between good and bad reasoning.
+"Logic is the study of reasoning, specifically how to distinguish between good and bad reasoning.

 It provides a framework for analyzing arguments, identifying valid inferences, and determining whether conclusions follow logically from given premises.